SigmaPopsi/Project-Zomboid-Server-Auto-Restart/README.md

-Basically, you to use this you need: Windows, RCON and some basic Zomboid server knowledge.
+Basically, to use this you need: Windows, RCON and some basic Zomboid server knowledge.

 Set up RCON on your server: